hipe-eval/HIPE-2022-data/documentation/README-topres19th.md

 -  `STREET`: Streets, squares, etc. Optional link to Wikipedia article if it exists.
 -  `ALIEN`: Extraterrestrial locations (e.g. the moon).
 Optional link to Wikipedia article if it exists.
 -  `OTHER`: Others, as in famous trees (https://en.wikipedia.org/wiki/Lone_Cypress) or battlefields (https://en.wikipedia.org/wiki/Battle_of_Waterloo).
 Optional link to Wikipedia article if it exists.
--  `UNKNOWN`: If the location has no Wikipedia entry OR if you cannot determine what place it is, but are confident that it is a place.
-No link to Wikipedia.
 -  `FICTION`: If it is a fictional/mythical place (e.g. Lilliput).
 Optional link to Wikipedia article if it exists.